GustavAT/Paginator.js/README.md

 options.defaultColumn = 1;
 // have a look at documentation for all options
 ```

-5. Create a new Paginator instance and look at the result:
++ Create a new Paginator instance and pass the parameters:

 ```javascript
 var paginator = new Paginator("paginator", entries, header, options);
 ```